Which Projects Require IRB Review

 A. Obtaining private data FROM human beings.
-According to 45 CFR 46.2102 (f), “Intervention includes both physical procedures by which data are gathered (for example, veni-puncture) and manipulations of the subject or the subject's environment that are performed for research purposes.
+According to 45 CFR 46.102 (e), “Intervention includes both physical procedures by which information or biospecimens are gathered (e.g.,venipuncture) and manipulations of the subject or the subject's environment that are performed for research purposes.
 Interaction includes communication or interpersonal contact between investigator and subject.
 Private information includes information about behavior that occurs in a context in which an individual can reasonably expect that no observation or recording is taking place….”

 Thus, for example, if the researcher is planning to observe children in a public park but not expecting to interact with them in any way, the study does not need review.
 If the researcher is planning to observe adults in a public restroom, those individuals are obviously expecting some degree of privacy and the study does need review.